Compare 8 UK Rehabs

 Getting alcohol detox: How long will you continue to put your life on hold?

-I owe my life today to the drug rehab center in which I spent just over six months, which was how long it took me to fully detox from alcohol.
+I owe my life today to the drug rehab center in which I spent just over six months under their alcohol detox regime, which was how long it took me to fully detox from alcohol.
 If you are reading this and have a true desire to get clean, just know there is hope.

 How long to detox from alcohol?